corinnai/tech264-terraform/README.md

    - **Version Control**: Infrastructure changes can be tracked and managed using Git.
    - **Multi-Cloud**: Support for multiple cloud providers using the same tool.
    - **Automation**: Reduce manual setup and configuration, minimizing errors.
+   - **Declaration** : Declare what you want not what to do
+   - **Cloud agnostic** : Can deploy to any cloud platform because it uses different cloud provider.
+Each providerr maintains their own plugins (e.g Azure has an Azure plugin in Terraform that will interface with the API of Azure).

 ## Alternatives to Terraform
 - AWS CloudFormation